RLittlesII/rodneylittlesii/drafts/posts/null-is-the-absence-of-a-thing.md

 # What do I know?

 I have turned on C# nullability in two of the popular MVVM frameworks for .NET, ReactiveUI and Prism (WIP).
+Currently turning on nullabilty in a code base with almost one million lines of C#.

+## Value Object vs Reference Object

 Key points